 Now more than ever, positive user experiences are dictating how loyal and involved users are becoming with brands around the world.
 This means that without great design, seamless user flows, and the optimization of key customer touchpoints, a company is sure to be missing out on sales conversions and higher returns on investment.
 To help ensure that your UX is helping rather than hurting your brand, we’ve outlined some easy ways to improve the user experience of your digital asset and boost sales in the process.
 Let’s get started!

-UX, or user experience, is all about how your users, prospects or customers interact with your business – from the moment they first hear about you, to the many (hopefully) happy interactions they have with your product or service, and beyond.
+UX, or user experience, is all about how your users, prospects, or customers interact with your business – from the moment they first hear about you, to the many (hopefully) happy interactions they have with your product or service, and beyond.
 UX encompasses every touchpoint a user has with your brand, and it’s important to make sure that each one is positive and furthers your relationship.

 The Importance of Defining the Customer Journey